Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Empirical Study Setup

-{Note that we follow the same pre- and post-processing for each ASE task studied in this work}.
-Specifically, for comment generation, we delete every special character except commas and periods and tokenize them.
-For code generation, we format the generated \texttt{Python} code to match the spacing of the datasets (HumanEval used spaces while MBPP used tabs).
-For code translation, we tokenize the generated code using \emph{ctok} library in \texttt{Python} because all the evaluation metrics for this task (BLEU, ACC, and CodeBLEU) are sensitive to tokenization.
-For both of the above tasks, \emph{GPT-4} sometimes generated non-code text (e.g. ``python'') and multi-line answers.
-Post-processing was performed to keep only code to a single line with newline escape characters ("\textbackslash n").
+Since \emph{GPT-4}'s training data is not public, it is uncertain if these benchmarks are included in its training.
+To reduce potential information leakage, we collected sample test sets from GitHub repositories created after Sept.
+2021 (\emph{GPT-4}'s end of training) for qualitative analysis.
+The criteria for selecting repositories included: created after Oct.
+2021, written in \texttt{Java}, actively maintained, not a fork, and with English comments.
+We selected three top-rated projects in different domains (library, algorithm, web) and picked two examples per task, totalling 18 sets of problems.
+The average token length is 14 for NL descriptions and 38 for SC snippets.
+The selected examples cover different domains, include multi-modalities and vary in difficulty.

-To automate the prompting process of \emph{GPT-4}, we use the API provided by OpenAI \footnote{\url{https://platform.openai.com/}}.
-When using the prompting API, we specify the model to \emph{GPT-4} as a parameter to assess the most recent and the most powerful version.
-Although we cannot guarantee determinism for LLMs, we set the temperature parameter to zero for the best level of determinism \cite{ouyang2023llm}.
-Finally, to evaluate and calculate each task, we use the scripts provided in the original repository of the benchmark dataset.
+We followed common pre- and post-processing for each task.
+For code summarization, we removed special characters (except commas and periods) and tokenized them.
+For code generation, we formatted generated \texttt{Python} code to match the datasets.
+For code translation, we tokenized the generated code using \emph{ctok} in \texttt{Python}, as evaluation metrics are sensitive to tokenization. \emph{GPT-4} sometimes generated non-code text, requiring post-processing to keep only code.
+To automate \emph{GPT-4} prompting, we used the \emph{OpenAI} API\footnote{\url{https://platform.openai.com/}}, specifying the \emph{GPT-4} model.
+We set the temperature parameter to zero for better determinism \cite{ouyang2023llm}.
+Metrics were calculated using scripts from the benchmark dataset's repository.